Cairo, Alexandria and a Nile Cruise

 Day 5 Cairo - Luxor

-We transfer to the airport for a flight to Luxor, transferring upon arrival to our comfortable Presidential Nile Cruises vessel.
+We’ll take a flight to Luxor, transferring upon arrival to our comfortable ship to cruise along the Nile.

 Day 6 Luxor - Edfu

-At the ‘open-air museum’ of Luxor, the number and preservation of ancient monuments is unparalleled.
+At the ‘open-air museum’ of Luxor the number and preservation of ancient monuments is unparalleled anywhere in the world.
 This is the site of the famous city of Thebes, capital of Egypt at the height of the empire’s influence.
 We head out to explore the West Bank, beginning at the awe-inspiring Valley of the Kings, where pharaohs were buried from the 16th-11th centuries BC.
-Our guide introduces a few of the most impressive tombs and you may also choose to enter the plainer, ‘cursed’ Tomb of Tutankhamun (extra charge).
+Our guide will introduce a few of the most impressive tombs and you may also choose to enter the plainer, ‘cursed’ Tomb of Tutankhamun (extra charge).
 We also visit the Valley of the Queens, the impressive mortuary temple of Hatshepsut and the Colossi of Memnon, before returning to the ship.
 We sail to Edfu.

-There can be few more serene and romantic ways of passing time than gliding down the Nile on a river cruiser.
-We sail to the fascinating Greco-Roman double-temple of Kom Ombo, dedicated to the falcon-headed Horus and Sobek, the crocodile god.
+There can be few more serene and romantic ways for you to pass time than gliding down the Nile on a river cruiser.
+We sail to the fascinating Greco-Roman double-temple of Kom Ombo.
+A temple dedicated to the falcon-headed Horus, Egyptian god of the sky, hunting and war; and crocodile god Sobek, the god of the Nile, creator of the world, and worshipped for his strength and fertility.
 We return to the ship, ready to set sail southwards to Aswan.

 Day 8 Aswan - Temple of Philae

-Today pays tribute to ancient and modern feats of architectural engineering, with visits to the 111m-high Aswan High Dam and the Temple of Philae, perhaps Egypt’s most beguiling and beautiful, not least for its setting on an island in the river.
+Today pays tribute to ancient and modern feats of architectural engineering, with visits to the 111m-high Aswan High Dam and the Temple of Philae, perhaps Egypt’s most beguiling and beautiful.
+Our excursion includes a Felucca ride.
 We also take in the Nubian Museum, a stunning showcase of Nubia’s history, art and culture, including horse armour.

 Day 9 Aswan - Edfu

-Take the opportunity to explore the laid-back Nubian city of Aswan independently before an afternoon of relaxation aboard our vessel, as we sail to Edfu.
-Alternatively, choose to take an optional excursion by bus or plane to legendary Abu Simbel.
+Explore the laid-back Nubian city of Aswan independently before an afternoon of relaxation aboard our vessel, as we sail to Edfu.
+Alternatively, choose to take an optional excursion by bus or plane to legendary Abu Simbel, built by Ramses II.
 We dock overnight in Edfu.

 We continue the return journey along the Nile to Luxor.